 Out Of Your Mouth – “Music”

-Humanity’s weakness for “what if ____ was sorta different” novelty goofz-n-spoofz brought us Out Of Your Mouth and their shitball “NONE MORE RAWKIN'” take on Madonna’s 2000 hit “Music.”
+Humanity’s weakness for “what if ____ was sorta different” novelty goofz-n-spoofz brought us Out Of Your Mouth and their “NONE MORE RAWKIN'” take on Madonna’s 2000 hit “Music.”
 (It appeared on their album Dragdhad which makes a strong case for all album titles being abolished.)
-Irritating and smug in its faux-danger, all the joy of the original gets the smooshed under the weight of a crappy cover.
-The track’s been pretty much scrubbed off YouTube (thanks YouTube!) so please enjoy our substitute video of a hippo unleashing a torrent of diarrhea at the Toronto Zoo.
+Irritating and smug in its faux-danger, all the joy of the original gets the smooshed under the weight of a so-so cover.